wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-service-configurations-and-profiles-how-to-manage.md

 1. After you finish changing the settings, click **Next** to go back to the **Settings** page.

 1. (Optional) Click **Publish** to publish the cloud service using the new settings.
-If you don’t want to publish your cloud service at this time, and you close the Publish Wizard, Visual Studio asks you if you want to save the changes to the profile.
+If you don't want to publish your cloud service at this time, and you close the Publish Wizard, Visual Studio asks you if you want to save the changes to the profile.

 ## Next steps